lance-gg/lance/docs/guide_syncextrapolation.md

 5. Apply the delta so that the object on the client gradually bends towards the correct position as indicated by the server.

     1. Not all the delta is applied.
 A "bending factor" must be specified, to indicate how much of the delta should be applied.
-A bending factor of 70% means that only 30% of the position will change, and that this 30% of the correction will be applied incrementally until the next sync data arrives.

     2. The delta is not applied in a single step.
 Rather, split the correction into incremental corrections that are applied until the next sync data arrives.